erikdao/erikdao.com/src/machine-learning/ml4d-linear-regression.md

 date: '2022-10-05'
 tags: ['ml4d', 'machine learning', 'interview prep']
 featured: true
 summary: "Linear regression is the simplest method for regression analysis.
 With current state of machine learning and deep learning, we might often overlook linear regression, but it remains a popular method in practice.
-In this article, we're going through the formulation of linear regression, implement it from scratch in Python, and look at a simple example where the method is used."
+In this article, we're going through the formulation of linear regression and implement it from scratch in Python."
 socialImage: '/images/machine-learning/20221005_linear_regression_fb_img.png'
 ---

 Linear regression is the simplest method for regression analysis.
 With current state of machine learning and deep learning, we might often overlook linear regression, but it remains a popular method in practice.
 For instance, a linear regression model can be used to predict the sale price for an apartment from its properties after being trained on data about housing price.
-In this article, we're going through the formulation of linear regression, implement it from scratch in Python, and look at a simple example where the method is used.
+In this article, we're going through the formulation of linear regression and implement it from scratch in Python.

 ## Formulation
 ### Problem statement